Updated: August 2021

 As a Data Subject you have rights over your own data that you can exercise at any time, these are:

-- data is accurate – we must keep your data accurate
+- data is accurate – we must keep your data up to date

 - data is erased – we must erase data if not needed or requested by you, that is not excessive and is possible